‘Bachelor’ Couple Arie Luyendyk Jr. & Lauren Burnham Share Sweet Gender Reveal For Their Twins

-The Bachelor star Arie Luyendyk Jr. and his wife Lauren Burnham have revealed the gender of their babies.
+The Bachelor star Arie Luyendyk Jr. and his wife Lauren Burnham have revealed the gender of their soon-to-be-born babies.

 Less than one month after they confirmed that they are expecting twins, the former reality stars shared the happy news that they are having both a boy and a girl.